jaywink/federation/README.md

 # federation

-Python library to abstract social web federation protocols like Diaspora.
+Python library to abstract social web federation protocols like Diaspora and ActivityPub.

 ## Introduction

-The aim of `federation` is to provide and abstract multiple social web protocols like Diaspora in one package.
+The aim of `federation` is to provide and abstract multiple social web protocols like Diaspora and ActivityPub in one package.
 This way applications can be built to (almost) transparently support many protocols without the app builder having to know everything about those protocols.

 While the library does aim to provide an easy way to implement protocols like Diaspora into your application, it will not be a one to one mirror image of said protocols.
 The idea is to present one unified collection of entities and high level methods to the application to use.
 Since protocols can support different feature sets or have different ideas on even simple entities like status messages, it would be impossible to model the core entities according to a single protocol.